40 Happy Facts That’ll Make Your Day a Little Better

 Fact: An astronaut wrote his daughter’s initials on the moon.

-They might be famous for how good they were in battle, but Nordic tradition also meant that they gave kittens as wedding gifts.
+They might be famous for their battle skills, but Nordic tradition also meant that they gave kittens as wedding gifts.
+What about anniversaries?

 Fact: Baby elephants suck on their trunks.